rednafi/digressions/_posts/2020-03-12-python-dataclasses.md

 categories: [python]
 ---

-Recently, my work needed me to create lots of custom data types and compare between them.
-So my code had many classes that somewhat looked like this:
+Recently, my work needed me to create lots of custom data types and draw comparison among them.
+So, my code was littered with many classes that somewhat looked like this:

 ```python